ucd-softmatterlab/NPCoronaPredict/README.md

 This output is produced by BuildCoronaParams.py.
 The radius given as input must be set to match whatever is specified when calculating the protein input file.
 There are a number of further optional parameters:
 -s: Defaults to 1 for a spherical NP.
 If set to 2 this produces a cylinder instead.
 -d: If set to 1 then proteins on the surface of the NP are allowed to diffuse.
-This is very slow, but necessary for irreversible adsorption.
+This is very slow, but necessary for irreversible adsorption to ensure surface restructuring.
 -c: If set to 1 then all the output is suppressed apart from the total surface coverage and total number of proteins.
 At the end these are used to calculate a protein with radius and binding energy that would produce these values.
 -m: If set to 1 then the meanfield approximation is enabled.